Why Do We Need Storage and Handling Facilities?

 Field loading of chemicals moves the handling site farther from the farmstead and potentially from the well.
 Use a nurse tank to supply water to fill the sprayer and add chemicals at the field location.
 Field loading of chemicals will be exempt from secondary containment if you vary the location of the mixing/ loading site.
 The law requires you to report and clean up spills.
 The liability associated with and the cost of clean-up falls to the person or firm responsible for the spill.

 When finishing a field, mix only the amount required to finish spraying the field.
 Clean the tank by adding water, at least 10 percent of tank volume, to remove chemical residue.
 This creates a 2 to 3 percent labeled solution.
 Then you can spray this material back over the field.
 Wash the exterior at the same time, but avoid repeated washing in the same location; stay clear of wells, surface water bodies and field drains.
-This will allow for the residue to b 002F e left in the field of pesticide destination.
+This will allow for 003F the residue to be left in the field of pesticide destination.
 M 5FF4 oving the site each time the sprayer is filled will prevent chronic spills from saturating the site.

 Temporary/Transportable Synthetic Facilities